ziiho08/CoDiNeRF/README.md

 ```

 ## Training the CoDiNeRF
-To train the CoDiNeRF, run the command:
+To train the CoDi-NeRF, run the command:
 ```
 ns-train codinerf --data [PATH]
 ```